Well Woman Exam & Contraception Specialist

 “Take one every day, you get a new pack every month, so you have to be good at taking it.”

-The ring is given in a different manner so instead of having to take something every day, it’s a pliable vaginal ring that you place up inside the vagina.
+The ring is given in a different manner.
+So, instead of having to take something every day, it’s a pliable vaginal ring that you place up inside the vagina.
 It can’t get lost, and can’t go anywhere, and it stays in there for 3 weeks.
-The week you get your period you take it out.
+During the week that you get your period, you take it out.

 “3 weeks in, 1 week out, period.”